SCastaneda/pathfinder/README.md

 A turn-based game that allows two players to build mazes for each other that each must go through blind.
 First player to find the exit wins.

-Play with your friends [here](http://sam-the-man.com:3000) **Note:**
+Play with your friends [here](http://sam-the-man.com:3000)

+**Note:**
-The game is still in development, and will have some kinks in it, feel free to report them via the Issues.
+The game is still in development, and will have some kinks in it, feel free to report them via Issues.

 ###To Start
 To run the server on your local machine, first start the database.